 Independence, concentration and self-motivation?
 All of these are attributes of an independent learner and this is something that we can nurture in our children from a young age.

 "Independent learning is all about your children seizing available opportunities and time to think, plan, develop and execute their preferred play and interests.
 It also means that your child will be able to extend his or her learning process to different domains that eventually lead to an all-round personality development."

-Children who develop independent learning skills at a young age can therefore apply these skills to many areas of learning and life, both at school and beyond.
-This does not mean that we shouldn't help and support our children when necessary but rather encourages us to take a step back and allow our children the opportunity to problem-solve and tackle new challenges independently.
+Children who develop independent learning skills at a young age can apply these to many areas of learning and life, both at school and beyond.
+This doesn't mean that we shouldn't help and support our children when necessary but rather encourages us to take a step back and allow our children the opportunity to problem-solve and tackle new challenges independently.
 It is only by doing this that we get a true understanding of our child's level of knowledge and understanding.

-As our children start to take ownership of their learning and experience success they also develop invaluable confidence and self-motivation.
-This can increase their enjoyment across a wide range of subjects at school whilst also preparing them for personal and professional success later in life.
+Kumon students are encouraged to develop their ability to self-learn, to think, to work out the answers for themselves.
+Through this approach, their learning will be memorable, the achievement feels powerful and the sense of pride is motivational.
+As children start to take ownership of their learning and experience success they also develop invaluable confidence and self-motivation.
+This can increase their enjoyment across a wide range of subjects at school whilst also preparing them for future personal and professional success in life.

-Equipping children with the knowledge and skills for use at school and throughout their adult life can therefore unlock your child's potential and build a brighter future for them.
+Equipping children with the knowledge and skills for use at school and throughout their adulthood can unlock your child's potential and build a brighter future.
 Rewarding and praising your child when they display examples of independent learning is also vital for their growing confidence and development.